Cloud Storage vs Local Storage Cost: Everything You Need to Know

 Uploading files to the cloud depends on your internet speed and the location of servers.
 As Internxt has servers globally, you will not see too much impact on speed and performance, so costs related to potential downtimes will be significantly reduced.

-As local storage is accessed directly on the device, relying on an internet connection is not an issue.
+As local storage is accessed directly on your Mac or PC storage, relying on an internet connection is not an issue.
 On the other hand, files are only available on that specific device unless you manually transfer or set them up with a network, which can be inconvenient for remote data access.

 Security